Plan Your Global Money Week

 - Linking you to national coordinators, or other partners in your country and worldwide.

-- Organising webinars prior to GMW2021 to share GMW updates and resources and meet other participants.
+- Organising webinars prior to the Campaign to share GMW updates and resources and meet other participants.

 - Organising regional and global launches.